 Anyone dealing with canine osteosarcoma dreads the cough that typically accompanies osteosarcoma lung metastasis.
-While it doesn’t always happen with every dog who has bone cancer, if it does occur you have options for alleviating the symptoms.
+It doesn’t always happen with every dog who has bone cancer.
+But if it does occur, you have options to treat the symptoms.
 These canine cough home remedies are also good for treating kennel cough.

 Herbs including Licorice, Marshmallow Root, Slippery Elm and Honey

 Whether for humans or dogs natural herbs like Marshmallow Root, Licorice and Slippery Elm Bark contain soothing properties that can ease sore throats and lessen coughing fits.
 Even honey can help alleviate coughing in dogs.
 According to Dogington Post:

 Spirit Jerry’s vet recommended the sugar-free version of Robitussin DM when he was dealing with the cough.
 It helped to an extent.
 If you try it just make sure there is no acetominophen or caffeine in it.
 According to VetInfo.com:

 “Even though it has not been approved by the FDA (Food and Drug Administration) for use in animals, veterinarians use it frequently for suppressing chronic bronchitis and dry, nonproductive cough.
 It is available without a prescription, but you are highly recommended to take your dog to the vet before administering this drug, in order to establish the right dosage and to find out about the possible interactions.: